datawire/infra-actions/DEVELOPING.md

 ### Step 1: Query existing tags

-Use `git tag -l` to find existing tag names.
-Releases are
+Use `git pull` to make sure you have all tags locally and then use `git tag -l` to find existing tag names.
+Release tags are of the form `vX.Y.Z` and release versions should follow semver.

 ### Step 2: Tag with your new version number